MrIllas/Lightsteam-Engine/README.md

 ### Drag and Drop functionality

- - When draging an external file into the engine, the engine adds a copy of the file to the currently open content browser folder and performs a file check to import everything to the library.
+ - When dragging an external file into the engine, the engine adds a copy of the file to the currently open content browser folder and performs a file check to import everything to the library.

 ### Content browser

  - The square with names are folder that can be opened with a left click.
- - The the black square with no names insides are files.
-You can hold the file to read it's complete name in case it's cutted by the content browser columns.
+ - The black square with no names insides are files.
+You can hold the file to read its complete name in case it's cut by the content browser columns.
  - FBX files can be clicked to open and see the meshes inside.